TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

 ```

 Implications of the mean of a numeric set mimimizing the sum-of-squared distances to all
-  values in the set extend to both summarizing data and making predictions about unobserved
+  values in the set extend to both summarizing data and predicting/imputing unobserved
   values.
 If you were to summarize the values in the set with a single value, the mean would
   be least incorrect of all possible answers, if correctness is quantified by the total
   squared distance from (how far 'off') values in the set are from the estimate.
-  Similarly, if I were to draw one value from the set and ask you to predict
+  Similarly, if someone were to draw one value from the set and ask you to predict
   what the value was, penalizing you with the square of how far off your guess was,
   on average (if we repeated the experiment many, many times and averaged the penalties),
   your best possible guess would be the mean of the set.